neurocita/Reactive/README.md

 # Reactive
-This project contains reactive extensions for special purposes.
-It contains multiple subprojects.
+Reactive extensions for multiple special purposes.
+It focuses mainly on connecting remote channels for integration purposes.